 In 100,000 Hearts Dr. Cooley offers a fascinating perspective on how far medical science has progressed in just a few decades.|

-Denton A. Cooley, MD, surgeon-in-chief and president emeritus, founded the Texas Heart Institute in 1962.
-He is chief of Cardiovascular Surgery at St. Luke's Episcopal Hospital, consultant in Cardiovascular Surgery at Texas Children's Hospital and a clinical professor of Surgery at The University of Texas Medical School at Houston.
+Denton A. Cooley, MD, president emeritus, founded the Texas Heart Institute in 1962.
+He is chief, Cardiovascular Surgery at CHI St. Luke’s Health - Baylor St. Luke’s Medical Center, surgeon-in-chief emeritus at the Texas Heart Institute, consultant in Cardiovascular Surgery at Texas Children's Hospital and a clinical professor of Surgery at The University of Texas Medical School at Houston.

 Cooley graduated from the University of Texas in 1941 with highest honors and earned his medical degree from Johns Hopkins University School of Medicine in 1944.
 After completing surgical training at Johns Hopkins in 1950, he spent a year with Lord Russell Brock in London where he participated in the first intracardiac operations in England.